 Free and open-source eye tracking software for remote and head-mounted setups

 Haytham is an open source gaze tracker suited for head-mounted or remote setups.
 It provides real-time gaze estimation in the user’s field of view or in a computer display by analyzing eye movement.
 Haytham offers gaze-based interaction with computer screens in fully mobile situations.
 The software is built by C#, using Emgu and AForge image processing libraries.
-Haytham software was developed by Diako Mardanbegi during his PhD thesis (at 2011) supervised by Dan Witzner Hansen at the IT University of Copenhagen.

 Download